egurtzegi/academic/content/authors/admin/_index.md

 # education:
 #   courses:
-#   - course: PhD in Artificial Intelligence
+#   - course: PhD in Linguistics
-#     institution: Stanford University
+#     institution: University of the Basque Country
+#     year: 2014
+#   - course: MA in Phonetics and Phonology
+#     institution: CSIC
 #     year: 2012
-#   - course: MEng in Artificial Intelligence
-#     institution: Massachusetts Institute of Technology
-#     year: 2009
-#   - course: BSc in Artificial Intelligence
+#   - course: MA in Linguistics
-#     institution: Massachusetts Institute of Technology
+#     institution: University of the Basque Country
-#     year: 2008
+#     year: 2010

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons